BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 > number of notifiers exceed this limit, a more complex protocol will
 > need to be specified that allows disambiguating a larger number of notifiers.**

+## Virtual machine {#vm}

+A VM is a PD with extra attributes that leverage architectural support for virtualisation.
+A VM will normally run a legacy OS binary and applications.
+The whole virtual machine appears to other PDs as just a single PD, i.e. its internal processes are not directly visible.

+**To be completed**

 # Runtime API